-4.2.2 Safety Zone Compatibility Policy Map
+Safety Zone Compatibility Policy Map

-Figure 4-1 shows the proposed safety zones for New Cuyama Airport.
-The safety zones were developed based on guidance provided in the Handbook, which includes dimensions for "generic" safety zones for general aviation airports.
+Figure 4-2 depicts the safety zones for the Airport.
+The safety zones were developed based on guidance provided in the Handbook, which includes dimensions for "generic" safety zones.
 These generic safety zones are geometric shapes representing areas of progressive degree of risk for aircraft accident based on statistical analysis of accident locations.
 Typically, the closer to the runway end, the higher the risk for an accident.
-While the number of safety zones at an airport may vary based on the airport's unique operating conditions, the Handbook provides guidance for up to six safety zones.